sanatw255/SSBot/README.md

 # Discord Bot

-A multipurpose modular Discord bot with 400+ features including moderation, music, games, AI chat, economy, and more.
+A multipurpose modular Discord bot with 400+ features including moderation, games, AI chat, economy, and more.

 ---